A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 Rentals United has a good reputation and offers distribution across lots of channels.
 One plus is that you maintain ownership of your listings, reviews, and OTA contracts.
 So if you stop working with Rentals United, you don’t lose it all.

 However, it doesn’t come cheap and is a self-serve tool.
-So if you’ll likely need a dedicated admin to get it set up and troubleshoot.
+So you’ll likely need a dedicated admin to get it set up and troubleshoot.

 The support team is based in Spain and response times can be up to 5 hours.
 This can mean a delay in getting support if you’re in other parts of the world.